romdalf/AaaS/README.md

 - provide multi-cluster capabilities from an application workload perspective
 - provide multi-cluster capabilities from a DR-like perspective
 - secure the application
+- migrate an existing stateful application from a legacy infrastructure to containers

 The content is built as a step by step approach to grow knowledge from basic to advanced.
 The only knowledge requirements at the start are basic linux skills and container understanding.